 - How does the structure of the phonological and semantic language network affect word learning and language acquisition?

-- How does the structure of the semantic language network affect semantic processing?
+- How does the structure of the semantic language network affect semantic processing and processing of humor?

 2: Using behavioral data to infer the structure of cognitive networks (top arrow)

 - Using fluency and association data from students and experts to infer their knowledge structure of a given domain (Small World of Psychology; Complex Forma Mentis)

-- Using phonological associations to study changes in the structure of the ageing phonological network and the phonological network of bilinguals and second language learners
+- Using phonological associations to study changes in the structure of the ageing phonological and semantic networks and the phonological network of bilinguals and second language learners

 - Survey responses to construct correlation (statistical) networks (eating disorder symptom network, experience of stuttering network)